PCOS Hair Loss: How To Reverse It?

 What Causes PCOS Hair Loss?

-It is believed that PCOS hair loss or hair thinning is caused by the production of excess androgen, which triggers the thinning.
+It is believed that PCOS hair loss or hair thinning is caused by the production of excess androgen.
 Normally, progesterone (female sex hormones) binds to the receptors of hair follicles and prevents hair loss.
 So, for women without PCOS, progesterone is the warrior of hair loss prevention.
-Because unfortunately, progesterone levels go down in women with PCOS condition and their ovaries produce excess androgens (male hormones) called hyperandrogenism.
+Because unfortunately, progesterone levels go down in women with PCOS condition and their ovaries produce excess androgens (male hormones).
+This condition is called hyperandrogenism.

 In the absence of progesterone, testosterone is broken down into one of the androgens called dihydrotestosterone (DHT) within the hair follicle’s oil glands.
 DHT binds to the hair follicle receptors, like the key and lock mechanism.
 However, DHT weakens and shrinks the hair follicles — killing it off in the process, and the healthy hair of women with PCOS cannot survive.
 Some women are more efficient in producing DHT or may have sensitive receptors which makes them more susceptible to hair loss.

 While we blame androgen alone for hair loss, it is essential to note that androgenic alopecia is more common in postmenopausal women.
-Since their androgen levels are usually normal, we cannot put the blame on androgen just because androgenic alopecia can be seen in women with medical conditions that promote high androgen levels in the body.
+Since their androgen levels are usually normal, we cannot confidently put the blame of PCOS hair loss on androgen.
 In simpler terms, female pattern hair loss or androgenic alopecia likely involves a complicated hormonal interplay of both androgen and estrogen as well along with other factors like the woman’s genes.

 What causes PCOS hair growth?

 As the female body produces male hormones called androgens, it includes testosterone as well.
-This may result in virilization, and stimulate excess hair growth is not only in the underarms and pubic areas but also places where it doesn’t usually grow.
+This may result in virilization, and stimulate excess hair growth not only in the underarms and pubic areas but also hair growth in places where it doesn’t usually grow.
 Such as the face, neck, chest, and abdomen.

 Can Treatments Reverse PCOS Hair Loss?

 One major factor to deliberate while reversing PCOS hair loss is the difference between hair loss in a male and androgenic alopecia in women with PCOS.
-The good news is that in women with PCOS, the hair follicle remains alive, unlike the condition of hair loss in men.
+The good news is that in women with PCOS, the hair follicle remains alive, unlike that in men.

 Hence, the chances of the treatments for PCOS hair loss working is greater.
 It won’t grow back on its own, of course, but the treatment may be able to stimulate the growth of new hair.
 Besides, the treatments are to limit the production of male hormones and to increase the production of female hormones in the body.

-If you are rightly diagnosed with your doctor addressing the root of the underlying hormonal imbalance or disorder, and you follow the integrative approach, hair regrowth is not impossible.
+If your doctor diagnoses you with PCOS, by addressing the underlying hormonal imbalance or disorder, following the integrative approach, hair regrowth is not impossible.
 With medication and lifestyle changes, your scalp will be ready for the regrowth of healthy hair.

 The answer to how long does it take for the hair to grow depends on how fast your hair grows.
 But if your hair is already damaged to the point of no room for repair, you may need a different hair care regime to fix that first.